 Figure 11.
 Reflectance spectra of the golden and melanised part of cuticle of T. vulgaris (a).
-SEM pictures of a descaled portion of the dorsal integument showing the hexagonal pattern of granules (b).
-TEM picture of the cross section of the cuticle of T. vulgaris with granules and a multilayer structure.
+SEM pictures of a descaled portion of the dorsal integument showing the hexagonal pattern of granules, overview (b), and higher magnification (c).
+TEM picture of the cross section of the cuticle of T. vulgaris with granules and a multilayer structure (d).

 Discussion.

-In order to gain insight in colour production by body scales in basal arthropods, we investigated the colour producing mechanisms of seven springtail species that differ in scale parameters such as thickness and scale surface topology (spinulate ridge type vs continuous ridges).
+To gain insight into colour production by body scales in basal arthropods, we investigated the colour producing mechanisms of seven springtail species that differ in scale parameters such as thickness and scale surface topology (spinulate ridge type vs continuous ridges).
 Despite these morphological differences, all seven investigated species display a largely uniform metallic golden to silver colour with additional peaks in the violet/blue region.
 This is confirmed by segment classification analysis that visualizes the reflectance spectra into colour space, indicating a large proportion of overlap between species.

 Reflectance spectra of single scales and of scales measured on the body are equally uniform, indicating that a single scale is the unit of colour production.
 There are, however, subtle differences when scales are measured on a glass slide or on the springtail body.
 It is noteworthy that those species (L. cyaneus, L. lignorum, C. albinus) that rely on thin film effects produced by scale thickness for colour have more pronounced peaks in the lower wavelengths when single scales are measured.
 This is far less the case for those species (T. vulgaris, H. nitidus, P. longicornis) that rely on ridges for colour production and is even reversed in P. longicornis.
-Either this is caused by an artefact of measuring scales on a glass slide during which thin film effects are being amplified or this has a biological explanation in that scale stacking or other body parts such as cuticle play an additional role in colour production.
+Either this is an artifact of measuring scales on a glass slide during, or scale stacking or cuticle play additional roles in colour production.

 Optical modelling of scale stacking using the scale models of L. cyaneus and T. vulgaris indicate that scale stacking at most has a limited effect of increasing reflectance.
-Melanin deposits underneath the cuticle seem to have a far-reaching effect on the general appearance by being mainly found in animals with a silvery grey appearance and by potentially enhancing the purple and golden colouration in L. cyaneus and T. vulgaris.
+Melanin deposits underneath the cuticle seem to have a far-reaching effect on the general appearance, e.g. producing grey appearance and by potentially enhancing the purple and golden colouration in L. cyaneus and T. vulgaris.
 We examined the cuticle of T. vulgaris in more detail and found that it exhibits a metallic colouration as well as what seem to be localized melanin deposits.
-The cuticle has an inversed colour pattern compared to scales: golden under black scales and dark under golden scales, potentially enhancing scale colour production.
+The cuticle has an inverted colour pattern relative to scales: golden under black scales and dark under golden scales, potentially enhancing scale colour production.
 Cuticle colouration likely arises from a multilayer reflector or even from the granules found on the surface of the cuticle.
-These granules function as a hydrophobic barrier to protect the animal, their role in colour production is currently unknown.
+These granules function as a hydrophobic barrier to protect the animal (), their role in colour production (if any) is currently unknown.